zzzeyez/pollen/README.md

 # Pollen

-Pollen is a start page I wrote to make web browsing an easier, keyboard-based experience for myself.
+Pollen is a start page that you can navigate with your keyboard.

 ![Screenshot](screenshot.gif)